PrabhuVignesh/consul_experiment/README.md

 # Consul Experiment

-Consul is a cluster management tool from Hashicorp and it is very much useful for advanced micro-services architecture.
+Consul is a cluster management tool from Hashicorp and it is very useful for creating advanced micro-services architecture.
 Consul is a distributed configuration system which provides high availability, multi-data center, service discovery and High fault tolerance.
-So managing micro-services with console is pretty easy and simple.
+So managing micro-services with consul is pretty easy and simple.

 This playbook has a script for sample microservice environment provisined with vagrant.
 ## Installation: